kemia/kemia.github.com/index.markdown

 Welcome to kemia!
 An open source (Apache Licensed) chemical structure and reaction editor.
 Our mission is to create the world’s first open source, 100% javascript chemistry toolkit.

 Why?
 Because chemists are asking for tools that run in a web browser and scientific discovery works better when collaborative technologies, like the web, are utilized in a scientific context.
-This work is a collaboration between open source developers at the [European Bioinformatics Institute](http://www.ebi.ac.uk/ "EBI") and [Wingu Inc.](http://www.wingu.com "Wingu")
+This work is a collaboration between open source developers at the [European Bioinformatics Institute Chemoinformatics and Metabolism Team](http://www.ebi.ac.uk/steinbeck/ "EBI") and [Wingu Inc.](http://www.wingu.com "Wingu")

 #What can Kemia Do Today?